KennCKMakk4/elm_django_examples/README.md

   pip install Django
   pip install django-cors-headers
   ~~~~

+* Running Django Server
+- Make sure the virtual environment is activited
 - Run the server with (at port 8000)
   ~~~~
   cd elm_django_examples/django_project
   python manage.py runserver localhost:8000
   ~~~~
-- When your finished, deactivate the virtual environment with the command `deactivate`
+- When you're finished, deactivate the virtual environment with the command `deactivate`